maxruby/OpenCV.jl/README.md

 ```

 #### Windows and Linux
-Visit [Debian linux](http://milq.github.io/install-opencv-ubuntu-debian/), [Ubuntu](http://docs.opencv.org/trunk/doc/tutorials/introduction/linux_install/linux_install.html) and [Windows](http://docs.opencv.org/trunk/doc/tutorials/introduction/windows_install/windows_install.html) for instructions on how to install OpenCV 3.0.
+See links for info on how to install OpenCV on Debian linux [1](http://milq.github.io/install-opencv-ubuntu-debian/), Ubuntu [1](http://docs.opencv.org/trunk/doc/tutorials/introduction/linux_install/linux_install.html) ,[2] (https://github.com/jayrambhia/Install-OpenCV) and [Windows](http://docs.opencv.org/trunk/doc/tutorials/introduction/windows_install/windows_install.html).

 ##Basic interface
-Below are illustrated only a small subset of all the API functions available (there are hundreds of functions).
+The OpenCV.jl API is very large, containing hundreds of functions.
+Here is an illustration of a subset of commonly used functions.

 #### Basic structures
 Points (Int, Float)